netdioxadmin/VPC-Project/readme.md

 ## **Acknowledgements**

-Special thanks to the Terraform community for their valuable contributions and support.
+Special thanks to the Terraform community and **[Abhishek Veeramalla](https://github.com/iam-veeramalla)** for their valuable contributions and support.